Understanding WordPress Posts and Pages

 To understand the post, we’ll look into its counterpart which is Pages.
 It is important to make a quick comparison between the two to know which to use.

-Following is a list of difference that one can observe while differentiating between posts and pages.
+Following is a list of difference that one can observe while differentiating between WordPress posts and WordPress pages.